top of page

 TAIWAN TRAVEL GUIDE

-Taiwan is a whole continent on an island - one seriously green island!
-Underrated by Western travellers, but as we discovered, those that make it here are in for a real treat.
-Towering sea cliffs, marble-walled gorges, and tropical forests are just the start of your journey with the blue Pacific on one side and green volcanic arcs on the other.
-It is no secret why the old name of Taiwan, Formosa, comes from the Portuguese Ilha Formosa for "beautiful island" was chosen.
-From the bustling metropolitan city of Taipei to the incredible beauty of nature at Yangmingshan National Park and Taroko National Park and even surfing at the beaches of Kenting National Park, you are sure to enjoy your visit to Taiwan.
+Taiwan is a vibrant island nation where ancient traditions meet cutting-edge modernity.
+Underrated by Western travellers, but as we discovered, those who make it here are in for a real treat.
+It is no secret why the old name of Taiwan, Formosa, which comes from the Portuguese Ilha Formosa for "beautiful island", was chosen.
+Nestled in the heart of East Asia, Taiwan boasts an array of breathtaking landscapes, from the lush, mountainous terrains of Taroko National Park and Gorge to the serene, sun-kissed beaches of Kenting.
+From the bustling metropolitan city of Taipei to the incredible beauty of nature at Yangmingshan National Park, you are sure to enjoy your visit to Taiwan.
 Top it off with sensational food, traditional festivals, and exuberant temples and you might just think this is the best of all of Asia on one tiny island.

 We spent just over a month exploring the north and northeast regions of Taiwan during April and May 2019.
 As the rainy season was approaching early, we postponed venturing south, but will definitely be back to explore more of this wonderful country.